Is Your Passport in Date? Check the New Passport Rules NOW!

 In essence, your passport must be:

-The latter is the bit that is catching most people out as some older passports are valid for more than 10 years, and the EU does not recognise these extra months anymore.
+The last one is the bit that is catching most people out as some older passports are valid for more than 10 years, and the EU does not recognise these extra months anymore.

 Do I Need to Meet Both of Those Conditions Simultaneously?